navkar/Predictions/README.md

 ### 2026 - 2027 ###
 ---
 * Electric planes, you cannot fly more than 2 hours in a single flight.
+   - So it will take 11 days from USA to India
 * USA will drop the word **UNITED**.
 Possibility of some states joining Canada.

 ### 2031 (or earlier) ###